-Buildings 50 years
+50 years

-Plant and equipment 3 to 12 years
+3 to 12 years

-Motor vehicles 4 years
+4 years

-Computers 3 years
+3 years

 Depreciation is not provided for on freehold land.

 An item of property, plant and equipment is derecognised upon disposal (i.e. at the date the recipient obtains control) or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement when the asset is derecognised.